-The DS Series encoder / decoder offers two over-the-air protocols: Holtek and serial.
-The Holtek selection is used when communicating with other Holtek devices.
+The DS Series encoder / decoder offers two over-the-air protocols: Holtek[®] and serial.
+The Holtek[®] selection is used when communicating with other Holtek[®] devices.
 This is a legacy protocol that provides backwards compatibility with older products.
+The serial protocol is a much more reliable protocol that offers better range and response time.

-The DS Keyfob uses the serial protocol, which is a much more reliable protocol that offers better range and response time.
-The protocols are not interoperable, so the evaluation board must be set to use the serial protocol.
+The protocols are not interoperable, so the evaluation board must be set to use the Holtek[®] protocol.
 The protocol is selected by the Protocol Select Switch on the evaluation board, as shown in Figure 8.